Forward ports with a reverse SSH tunnel

 # On the host (your BTCPay Server instance)

-Check for an ssh public key:
+# check for an existing ssh public key

 If there is none generate one (keep pressing ENTER):

 ssh-keygen -t rsa -b 4096